18F/bug-bounty/README.md

 [![Build Status](https://travis-ci.org/18F/bug-bounty.svg?branch=master)](https://travis-ci.org/18F/bug-bounty)

-**Work in progress** submission application for a bug bounty program on **18F systems only**.
+**ARCHIVED** submission application for a bug bounty program on **18F systems only**.
 This is not a GSA-wide or government-wide program.

 We're working on it, but we're not accepting bug bounty submissions yet.
 Please do not submit them here, or anywhere, until this gets officially launched!